 You can download the wavefolder objects and demo files here:

-Source code for the wavefolder~, wavestretcher~ and wavecutter~ objects, as well as binary libraries comipled for OSX, Windows and Linux is included in the ekext library for Pure Data:
+Source code for the wavefolder~, wavestretcher~ and wavecutter~ objects is included in the ekext library for Pure Data:

 Note that this technique works well for bass frequencies, but at higher registers there is a significant degree of aliasing.
 One (crude and expensive) solution to this is to run Pd at high sample rates (e.g 192 KHz) but this is conceptually ugly.
-I am currently researching how to reproduce this technique using Band-Limited Impulse Trains
+I am currently researching oversampling techniques to overcome this.
+However, in its current form it is particularly good for creating bass sounds.

 At the extremes of the threshold setting the wave becomes either a ramp waveform (the output of phasor~) or a sawtooth (inverted phasor~ output).
 Since the phasor~ output is a signal from 0 to 1, a bipolar switch is used to convert the output (green) into a waveform from -1 to 1 (purple) so that it is a standard-range audio signal, but it may be disabled if the waveform is used to add a signal to a baseline value (figs. 1 and 2).